ChartIQ/chartiq-react-app/README.md

 ### Configuration

-You can configure a variety of chart features by modifying the configuration object provided to the component definition files of `AdvancedChart`, `CustomChart`, `ActiveTraderWorkstation`, and `TermStructure`.
+You can configure a variety of chart features by modifying the configuration object provided to the component definition files of `AdvancedChart`, `CustomChart`, `ActiveTrader/Workstation`, and `CrossSection/Chart`.
 Sample configurations are available as `getConfig` and `getCustomConfig` functions in the resources files.

 A default configuration is part of the ChartIQ library.
 See the [Chart Configuration](tutorial-Chart%20Configuration.html) tutorial for all the configuration details.